-(b) The District levied a total tax rate in the amount of \$1.2275 per \$100 of taxable assessed valuation for 2018.
+(a) The District has levied a 2018 total tax rate of \$0.82.

 TAX DATA

 Tax Collections

 The following statement of tax collections set forth in condensed form the historical tax collection experience of the District.
 This summary has been prepared for inclusion herein, based upon information from District records.
 Reference is made to such records for further and more complete information.